MicroStrategy/hyper-sdk/config/README.md

 ## Error Handling

-If there is any error while using Hyper SDK, the error object will be thrown as specificied below:
+If there is any error while using Hyper SDK, the error object will be thrown as specified below:

-**Error Object**
+### Error Object

 ```js
 const Error = {